Ultimate Guide to Backpacking Big Sur

 Accommodation is generally expensive in Big Sur (in fact, EVERYTHING is expensive in Big Sur) ranging from the annoyingly expensive to the “are you taking the fucking piss mate?” expensive.
 Motel-esque cabins will set you back at least $150 in low season and a yurt at one of the eco-resorts may easily eat up an entire months salary.
 Yep, the hippie spirit has long vacated Big Sur making way for commercial tourism.
 There are no Big Sur hotel options in the traditional sense but there a lot of lodges, cabins, motels, and campgrounds some of which would rival a branch of the Hilton.

-Campgrounds are therefore something of a Godsend.
-There are over 10 campgrounds punctuating the route with most of them centred in or around Big Sur town.
-To the best of my knowledge, all campsites charge $35 for RV’s with “full hook-up” and $25 – $35 if you arrive with a car.
-Many offer a beautiful, $5 “Hiker & Biker” rate.
-All have running water, toilets and fire pits although not all have showers.
+Campgrounds are therefore something of a true Godsend.
+There are over 10 campgrounds punctuating the route with most of them centered in or around Big Sur town.
+To the best of my knowledge, all campsites charge $35 for RV’s with “full hook-up”, meaning you can plug into the electric supply, and $25 – $35 if you arrive with a car.
+Many offer a beautiful, $5 “Hiker & Biker” rate meaning that walkers, cyclists, and motorbikers can sleep for $5.
+All campgrounds have running water, toilets and fire pits although not all have showers.

-In Big Sur, the State ran options are Andrew Molera and Pfeffer State Park.
-Both sights offer the $5 Hiker Biker rate, have showers and the money goes to the state rather than into the grabbing hands of some private landlord; choose ethically.
+In Big Sur, the State operated camping options are Andrew Molera and Pfeffer State Park.
+Both sights offer the $5 Hiker Biker rate, have showers and the money goes back to the State of California rather than into the grabbing hands of some private landlord; choose ethically.

 Further down the route, Los Padres campsite has astounding Ocean Views but at the time of writing they were making a premium of them by offering no concession to the Hiker Bikers (so everyone pays the full $35).
 I, therefore, stayed at Alder Creek which is 1 mile further south.
 It has no view and no showers but was otherwise fine.